mkabdullahi/AndroidCoffeeOrder/README.md

 # AndroidCoffeeOrder
-Android app to calculate number of cups apps to be order.
+Android app to calculate number of cups of koffe to be order.
-Update version and google play links coming soon
+Updated version and google play links coming soon